Go to the Students section

 8.1 Designation of the Data Protection Officer (DPO).

-8.1.1 The University will appoint a Data Protection Officer in accordance with article 37 of the GDPR.
+8.1.1 The University will appoint a Data Protection Officer in accordance with article 37 of the UK GDPR.

 8.1.2 The University’s Information Security Team will be the point of contact and will facilitate appropriate information sharing with the designated DPO.